pypa/packaging.python.org/source/specifications/simple-repository-api.rst

   GPG signature.
 Repositories that do this **SHOULD** include it on every link.

 * A repository **MAY** include a ``data-requires-python`` attribute on a file link.
-This exposes the *Requires-Python* metadata field, specified in :pep:`345`, for the corresponding release.
+This exposes the :ref:`core-metadata-requires-python` metadata field for the corresponding release.
 Where this is present, installer tools **SHOULD** ignore the download when installing to a Python version that doesn't satisfy the requirement.
 For example::